 Two replicas of his plane #21 flew in 1986 in the U.S.A., and in 1997 in Germany.
-Seven books have been written about Gustave Whitehead so far.
+Several books have been written about Gustave Whitehead so far.
 Susan O’Dwyer Brinchman published the latest one last year.
-Her searching follows her father’s, Major William J. O’Dwyer, a retired U.S. Air Force Reserve officer who had found Whitehead’s flights evidence in an attic.
-Susan has found even more.
-She explains why Whitehead must have been the first in the world to perform a steerable, propelled without catapult, heavier-than-air light.
-She shares lots of resources on her website here: http://gustavewhitehead.info/gustave-whitehead-resources/ and that is quite compelling.
-You can order her book « First in flight » on Amazon or get a signed one by clicking on the cover here below:
+Her searching follows her father’s, Major William J. O’Dwyer, a retired U.S. Air Force Reserve officer who had found early Whitehead’s photos in an attic, in 1963, and researched Whitehead for the next 45 years, interviewing many witnesses.
+Susan worked with him during the later decades and recently, has found even more.
+She explains why Whitehead must have been the first in the world to perform a steerable, propelled without catapult, heavier-than-air flight.
+She shares an extensive FAQ and lots of resources on her website here: http://gustavewhitehead.info/gustave-whitehead-resources/ which are quite compelling.
+You can order her book Gustave Whitehead: First in Flight on Amazon or get a signed one by clicking on the cover here below:

 Marcel Dassault was one of the greatest engineers in aviation history.
 He studied aeronautics in Paris, in the Higher Aeronautics and Mechanical Building School – now SUPAERO – in 1913, in the same entry as Mikhail Gurevitch who designed the MiG-1, MiG-15, and MiG-21.
 Dassault developed – as explained by Luc Berger, the Dassault-Aviation historian, in the video – a far better propeller for he had found out a lack of efficiency in the propellers of the Caudron G.3 aeroplanes.
 Dassault called his masterpiece « Hélice Éclair » (Lightning propeller).
 It is deemed to be the first line-production propeller, and the best one at that time.
 Georges GUYNEMER and Maxime LENOIR were among the first aces to use the Eclair on their SPAD VII and Nieuport.
 Dassault produced the MD 315 Flamant twin engine just after WWII.
 Then, came the first French fighter jet, the MD 450 Ouragan as early as 1949.
 Marcel Dassault used to say: